If there’s one word parents at my clinic don’t want to hear, it’s “enema.”

 Here are the short answers:

 2.)
-Sure, you can try MiraLAX first, but it won’t work as well and may not work at all.
+Sure, you can try Miralax first, but it won’t work as well and may not work at all.

 But you know which of my patients get better fastest?
-Those who follow this regimen!
+Those who follow this regimen.

 After one week of nightly enemas, the boy’s wetting diminished.
 After three months on the step-down regimen, the boy had stopped wetting the bed completely and Dr. O’Regan had stopped getting grief from his wife.
 Dr. O’Regan then tried the regimen with his own patients and had so much success he conducted formal studies.

 In one investigation, Dr. O’Regan tracked 47 girls with recurrent UTIs and severe constipation and toileting problems.
 By the end of the regimen, 44 of the girls stopped having UTIs.
 Among the 21 patients with encopresis (poop accidents), 20 stopped having accidents.
 Of the 32 patients with enuresis (pee accidents), 22 stopped wetting.
-What about the girls who didn’t improve?
-Their parents admitted to not following the enema regimen fully.

 Just this week a patient’s mom reported to me that three different pediatricians told her “no way” when she asked about giving enemas to her son.
 The boy is 13 years old and has wet the bed his entire life.
 (These are the same doctors who told her that her son would “outgrow” the bedwetting.
 Um, when?)